renpy/renpy/sphinx/source/android.rst

 about the Android build of your game.
 To do this, choose "Configure" from the Android screen of the Ren'Py launcher.

-If you need to change the information—for example, if you release a new version of your game—you can re-run the configure command.
+If you need to change the information â€“ for example, if you release a new version of your game â€“ you can re-run the configure command.
 Your previous choices will be remembered.

 Step 4: Build and Install the Package